PMassicotte/cdoc/README.md

 -   There are two types of filters used for CDOM (GFF and 0.2).
 Which one should we use?
 I decided to use 0.2.

 -   Some values for the filter type have `NA`.
 What it means?
-I replaced `NA` depths with the value of 0.

 -   Samples have been taken at different depths.
 Some have `NA`.
 Can I interpret it as depth = 0?